yungyuc/nsdhw_20au/proposal/abc225666/README.md

 After every user action, I might scan all possible changes and calculate new data for every circle.

 ## API description
+I will design detailed API when doing project.
+At this time, I only simply describe what API will be there.
+- Function when a user joining the game.
+- When a circle eat other circle, calculate new area size of the circle.
+- Moving function of a circle.
+- Checking circle overlapping, if it matches the condition, one of circles will be eaten.
+- Split circle, it will become **2n** circles.
+- Function of sending out circles, it will make the circle become small, and a new freedom circle will be send out to map.

 ## Engineering infrastructure
 - Public APIs (Python)